javaknows/kevem/README.md

 This is an standalone implementation of the [Ethereum Virtual Machine](https://www.ethereum.org/) written in Kotlin.

-It is a test EVM in the style of [Ganache](https://www.trufflesuite.com/ganache) written natively for the JVM in Kotlin.
+It is a test EVM client in the style of [Ganache](https://www.trufflesuite.com/ganache) written natively for the JVM in Kotlin.

 It allows running web3j tests completely in-process without using a separate Ganache instance.